Jim Watkins (businessman)

 James Arthur Watkins (born November 1963) is an American businessman, QAnon conspiracy theorist, and the operator of the imageboard website 8chan/8kun and textboard website 5channel.
 Watkins founded the company N.T.
 Technology in the 1990s to support a Japanese pornography website he created while he was enlisted in the United States Army.
 After leaving the Army to focus on the company, Watkins moved to the Philippines.
-In February 2014, Watkins became the operator of 2channel after he seized it from its creator and original owner, Hiroyuki Nishimura.
+In February 2014, Watkins became the operator of 2channel after he seized it from its creator and original owner, Hiroyuki Nishimura, later renaming it 5channel.
 He began providing domain and hosting services to 8chan later that year and became the site's official owner and operator by year's end.

-It has been widely speculated by journalists and conspiracy theory researchers that Watkins or his son, Ron Watkins, either know the identity of, or are themselves, "Q", the person or group of people behind the QAnon conspiracy theory.
+Watkins and his son, Ron Watkins, are prominent advocates of the QAnon conspiracy theory, and have close ties to the Q movement.

 Early life

 James Arthur Watkins was born in Dayton, Washington, and grew up on a family farm in Mukilteo, Washington.
 His mother worked for Boeing and his father worked for a phone company.
+Watkins, who would grow up to become a conspiracy theorist, was born in November 1963, the same month as the assassination of John F. Kennedy, a touchstone of American conspiracism.

 Watkins joined the United States Army in 1982 when he was 18 years old and served until 1998 or 1999.
 Over his time in the Army, he worked as a helicopter mechanic and recruiter; he reached the rank of sergeant first class in 1994.
 The Army sent him to a technology school in Virginia in 1987, where he learned about computers and the early Internet.